 Handing over the baby can stir a range of emotions — pride, relief, joy and sometimes sadness.
 Even though you knew the baby wasn’t yours to raise, the emotional impact can still catch you by surprise.

-• Be Mindful of Your Emotions: It’s normal to feel a mix of pride and grief after birth.
-Allow yourself to process these feelings without judgment.
+- Be Mindful of Your Emotions: It’s normal to feel a mix of pride and grief after birth.
+These feelings can be amplified when you’re close to the intended parents and will remain part of the child’s life in some capacity.
 For many surrogates, connecting with a support group or therapist can provide much-needed reassurance and understanding.

-• Recognize the Signs of Postpartum Depression: Even in surrogacy, postpartum depression can occur.
+- Recognize the Signs of Postpartum Depression: Even in surrogacy, postpartum depression can occur.
 Symptoms may include persistent sadness, anxiety or difficulty finding motivation.
 If these feelings persist, seek professional help.
-Learn more about recognizing and managing these symptoms in our guide on postpartum depression.

-• Seek Out Support: You may benefit from regular mental health check-ins, as outlined in our guide on surrogate mental health support.
-Surround yourself with a support system that understands your unique experience, whether through counseling, peer support groups or conversations with close friends and family.
+- Seek Out Support: When the intended parents and the child are part of your everyday life, it’s even more important to have mental health check-ins.
+Surround yourself with a support system that understands your unique experience, whether through counseling, peer support groups or conversations with other close friends and family.

 Caring for Your Physical Health After Birth